gchq/Gaffer/ui/README.md

 If you wish to deploy the war file to a container of your choice, then use this option.

 To build the war file along with all its dependencies then run the following command from the parent directory:
-' mvn clean install -DskipTests'
+' mvn clean install -Pquick'

 To deploy it to a server of your choice, take target/ui-[version].war and deploy as per the usual deployment process for your server.